matomo-org/developer-documentation/docs/5.x/tests-php.md

 $ ./console tests:run path/file.php --filter="test_mymethod"
 ```

-This will only run the test cases that start with the sepcific method name `test_mymethod`.
+This will only run the test cases that start with the specific method name `test_mymethod`.
 This will make troubleshooting this test a lot faster as you don't need to wait until all other test cases finish.

 ## Special Tests